kickinespresso/ex_gtin/README.md

 A [GTIN](https://www.gtin.info/) (Global Trade Item Number) & UPC (Universal Price Code) Generation and  Validation Library in Elixir under the GS1 specification.

+- GTIN-8 (EAN/UCC-8): this is an 8-digit number used predominately outside of North America
 - GTIN-12 (UPC-A): this is a 12-digit number used primarily in North America
-- GTIN-8 (EAN/UCC-8): this is an 8-digit number used predominately outside of North America
-- GTIN-13 (EAN/UCC-13): this is a 13-digit number used predominately outside of North America
+- GTIN-13 (EAN/UCC-13): this is a 13-digit number used predominately outside of North America - Global Location Number (GLN)
 - GTIN-14 (EAN/UCC-14 or ITF-14): this is a 14-digit number used to identify trade items at various packaging levels

 ## Features

-- Supports GTIN-8, GTIN-12 (UPC-12), GTIN-13 (GLN), GTIN-14, GSIN, SSCC codes
+- Supports GTIN-8, GTIN-12 (UPC-12), GTIN-13 (GLN), GTIN-14
 - Generate GTIN
 - Check GTIN validity
 - Lookup GS1 country prefix
+- Convert (normalize) GTIN-13 to GTIN-14

+Features to Come:

+- Global Shipment Identification Number (GSIN)
+- Serial Shipping Container Code (SSCC)

 ## Installation